 My favorite pairings with chocolate are berries and nuts, you just can’t go wrong.
 I also think a bit of orange zest stirred into this would be incredible

 Add 290 grams all-purpose gluten-free flour into a bowl, 160 grams of almond meal, 3 tbsp of coconut sugar, 1/2 tsp of salt and1/4 tsp of vanilla then whisk to combine.

 Add cold pieces of vegan butter, I am using 200 grams of butter.
 Knead with your hands until the mixture sticks together.
 Don’t t forget you have to spray first the tart pan with olive oil or lined with parchment paper just to make sure nothing sticks to it.

-Spread the crust mixture into tart pan (30 cm round pan), press the mixture to the tart pan using your fingers and make sure it is the same thickness in all places.
+Spread the crust mixture into a tart pan (30 cm round pan), press the mixture to the tart pan using your fingers, and make sure it is the same thickness in all places.

 Place a piece of parchment paper on the top of the prepared crust and fill in pie weights or rice or chickpeas.The job of the pie weights is to keep the crust from slumping or puffing during the baking.
 Bake 12-15 minutes at 180 degrees Celsius.

 Heat 3, 5 cups of full fat coconut milkuntil simmering.